-- a) Define relationship between States, markets and governance - b) Describe the impact of e-Governance on peoples' empowerment - c) Understand e-Governance Policies in India - d) Analyze the relationship between e-Governance and its impact on processes such as democratization, Participation and Decentralization. - e) Understand the impact of e-Governance on Service delivery mechanism and accountability and efficiency of administration.
+- 1. Students will be able to define relationship between States, markets and governance - 2.
+They can describe the impact of e-Governance on peoples' empowerment - 3.
+Analyze the relationship between e-Governance and its impact on processes such as democratization, Participation and Decentralization.